 Continuous Learning Calendar (Year-round): Landmark's calendar reflects the same number of student attendance days as that of the other District 15 schools.
-However, the time is divided differently.
-It includes four nine-week sessions, with two-three week breaks between each session, with the exception of summer break, which consists of approximately 6-7 weeks
+However, time is divided differently.
+It includes four nine-week sessions, with two-three week breaks between each session, with the exception of summer break, which consists of approximately 6-7 weeks.

 Integrated Thematic Curriculum: Content standards required by both state and district guidelines are embedded in school-wide thematic units that connect similar topics across different subject areas and grade levels.

 Looping Classrooms: Looping is the practice of moving groups of students up from one grade to the next with the same teacher.
 It offers many benefits, such as building strong relationships with students and parents/families and enabling the teacher to develop a better understanding of each student’s needs.

 Multiage Classrooms: In the 2022-2023 school year, there will be three 4th/5th multiage classrooms.
 These classrooms will transition to looping classrooms in 2023-2024.

 Best Teaching Practices: Using research-based teaching practices, Landmark staff employ a variety of techniques to meet our students' learning styles.
 A combination of direct instruction and independent practice can be found in each classroom, as teachers rely on multimedia resources, specialists, and a wide assortment of materials to meet each student's individual needs.

 Variety of Assessment: Assessment shapes Landmark's instruction.
 A variety of assessments reflect the child's individual growth.
 Some examples are collections of student work, performance-based models and self-evaluation.
 Formal reporting includes progress reports, teacher-family conferences and standardized tests.